strangedev/prgpr/Milestone3_README.txt

         As somebody once tried to create data, which at the end should be readable by machine, did definitely never thought of making it readable by a human mind.
-        So to be able to write a programm extracting inconsequent formed data, the data should be at least unambiguously understandable for a person.
+        So to be able to write a program extracting inconsistent formed data, the data should be at least unambiguously understandable for a person.

 -------------------------------------------------------------------------------